Danicortex/TweepyBot/README.md

 ---

 ## Contact
-If you have questions or suggestions, feel free to open an issue or reach out via Twitter!
+If you have questions or suggestions, feel free to open an issue!

 ---